 Fair Value on a Recurring Basis

 As required by Accounting Standard Codification (“ASC”) Topic No. 820 - 10 Fair Value Measurement, financial assets and liabilities are classified based on the lowest level of input that is significant to the fair value measurement.
-The Company’s assessment of the significance of a particular input to the fair value measurement requires judgment, and may affect the valuation of the fair value of assets and liabilities and their placement within the fair value hierarchy levels.
-The estimated fair value of the derivative instruments resulting from equity offerings in May 2014 and June 2014 have a down-round protection provisions is calculated with the Black Scholes option pricing model.
-Sensitivity Analysis for the Black-Scholes has many inputs and is subject to judgement which includes volatility.
-Volatility and the expected term is based upon the Company’s peer group and the expected term is based upon expiration date of the warrants.
+The Company’s assessment of the significance of a particular input to the fair value measurement requires judgment and may affect the valuation of the fair value of assets and liabilities and their placement within the fair value hierarchy levels.
+The estimated fair value of the derivative instruments resulting from equity offerings in May 2014 and June 2014 have a down-round protection provision that was calculated with the Black Scholes option pricing model.
+Sensitivity analysis for the Black-Scholes has many inputs and is subject to judgement which includes volatility.
+Volatility is based upon the Company’s historical volatility and the expected term is based upon the expiration date of the warrants.
 The estimated fair value of the derivative instruments from the convertible promissory notes issued during the year ended June 30, 2018, which have a redemption feature was estimated using the Monte Carlo pricing model.
 The assumptions used in the valuation model at September 30, 2018 consider the probability of redemption, the length of time to maturity and the value of the redemption feature.

-The Company files a U.S. Federal, various states and a local income tax returns.
+The Company files a U.S. Federal income tax return and, various state returns.
 Uncertain tax positions taken on the Company’s tax returns will be accounted for as liabilities for unrecognized tax benefits.
 The Company will recognize interest and penalties, if any, related to unrecognized tax benefits in general and administrative expenses in the statements of operations.
-There were no liabilities recorded for uncertain tax positions at December 31, 2016 and June 30, 2016.
+There were no liabilities recorded for uncertain tax positions at September 30, 2018 and June 30, 2018.
 The open tax years, subject to potential examination by the applicable taxing authority, for the Company are from June 2015 through June 30, 2018.

 Research and Development